luubinhan/Document/source/src/documents/posts/tam-ly-hoc-thiet-ke.md

 In the following classic example, we perceive the image to be a circle, even though part of the circle is missing:

 ![](http://architectingusability.com/wp-content/uploads/2011/05/ClosureCircle_1.png)

+### 7±2 Principle (George A. Miller)

+Humans’ short term memory can retain only about 5-9 things at one time

 ## Design better forms